 6 March 2026

+I have what, to my surprise, appears to be a rather unpopular opinion in the wake of US and Israeli strikes on Iran.
+That is, taking out the Iranian regime is long overdue.
+This is a no-brainer.
 Iran is the largest state sponsor of terrorism in the world.
 It is run by a radical theocratic regime bent on destabilizing the region, all in the name of destroying the great Satan and all the rest of the Western infidels.
-The West, which its people identify with and flee to.
-Those same people who the regime regularly slaughters en masse for daring to say they don’t want to live in the dark ages under the rule of a priest.
+This same regime regularly slaughters its own people en masse for daring to say they don’t want to live in the dark ages under the rule of a priest.

 Is there really a need to run through how Iran has engaged in repeated aggression against neighbouring states, or worked with terrorists?
 The non-proliferation treaty issue shouldn’t require any explanation.
-Regardless of how successful or unsuccessful Trump’s previous strikes against Iranian nuclear facilities may or may not have been, the regime remains.
+Regardless of how successful or unsuccessful America’s previous strikes against Iranian nuclear facilities may or may not have been, the regime remains.
 This is a regime that has actively sought to produce a nuclear bomb, and the reasons are terrifyingly self-evident.
 We don’t want to live in a world where religious zealots have a nuke.
 As for genocide, maybe not in the strictest sense, but slaughtering its own people for wanting freedom is close enough.

 The hard truth is that if you want a rules-based international order, like it or not, you need a guarantor because not everyone gets along, we have conflicting interests, and some are just bad actors.
 Even the good ones have elections, and leadership changes along with priorities and methodologies.
 The US has demonstrated that clearly enough.

 Ask yourself this simple question: Who do you think makes the rules, and how?
-The Europeans and Canadians are discovering this now, the system we enjoy comes at a price, hence the sudden realization we need a military and the ‘efforts’ to rebuild (or at least appear to in the case of Canada) new militaries,…why?, so they can participate in shaping and maintaining the system.
+The Europeans and Canadians are discovering this now, the system we enjoy comes at a price, hence the sudden realization we need a military and the ‘efforts’ to rebuild (or at least appear to in the case of Canada) new militaries …why?, so they can participate in shaping and maintaining the system.

 President Trump is likely not the best choice to deal with this, and his methodology can rightly be criticized as deeply flawed, but that doesn’t make him wrong.
 The world was better off with Saddam dead, and it’s better off with Khamenei dead, along with any other Ayatollah.
 I honestly don’t care what Trump’s motivations are, and I doubt the Iranian people care either.